Pre-employment Trades Program

-Pre-Employment is a way to prepare yourself for future employment in the industry of your choice.
-The Pre-Employment Trades programs in steamfitter/pipefitter, electrical and welding will prepare you to enter the workforce and give you an advantage when competing for entry-level employment in the trades.
+Pre-employment is a way to prepare yourself for future employment in the industry of your choice.
+The Pre-employment Trades programs in electrical, welding and carpentry will prepare you to enter the workforce and give you an advantage when competing for entry-level employment in the trades.
 You do not require experience or to be employed as an apprentice to be a part of these unique, specialized programs.

 - Receive first-year Alberta Apprenticeship and Industry Training (AIT) technical training